 - A bin (a bin for clothes or a storage box/bin)

-Tell the children that they will try to fit and spin tins and pins in a bin and read and write words that end with –in: bin, in, tin, grin, win, pin, spin, twin.
+The children will try to fit and spin tins and pins in a bin as they read and write words that end with –in such as bin, in, tin, grin, win, pin, spin, and twin.

 Fit a tin in a bin